cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 of windows platform, you will have to set the PATH variable manually.
 To install it simply say.

-Alternatively you can set thes values form the commandline without using an editor with
+Alternatively you can set these values form the command line without using an editor with

 .. code:: bash